fieldtensor/code-samples/README.md

 <a href="/blender-export.py">[blender-export.py]</a>

-This is a pythons script which exports model files from Blender into a custom file format suitable for our WebGL project.
+This is a python script which exports model files from Blender into a custom file format suitable for our WebGL project.
 The project had to run on mobile phones over slow cellular connections, so the model file format was implemented in binary and highly optimized to reduce file size.
 Examples of